ai/size-limit/README.md

 # Size Limit

 Size Limit is a tool to prevent JavaScript libraries bloat.
-With it, you know exactly for how many kilobytes your JavaScript library increases the user bundle.
+With it, you know exactly for how many kilobytes your JS library increases the user bundle.

 You can add Size Limit to your continuous integration service (such as Travis CI) and set the limit.
 If you accidentally add a massive dependency, Size Limit will throw an error.

 <p align="center">
   <img src="./example.png" alt="Size Limit example" width="654" height="450">